 - Veterinarians: The people who’ve made a career out of caring for animals are a great resource to turn to find a pet in need of a home.

 - Adoption events: Mostly in the summer, a variety of locations host adoption events, from pet stores (in conjunction with a shelter or humane society) to the zoo (Meet Your Best Friend at the Zoo at the Detroit Zoo in Royal Oak).
-The Palace of Auburn Hills is home to “Pet-a-Palooza,” and more than 400 animals find their homes every year there.
+More than 400 animals find their homes every year there.

 - Petfinder.com: Most shelters and rescue groups post available pets here.
 Type in your ZIP code and you’ll find a list of organizations near you.
 Beware of “for-profit” rescue groups that charge higher than $250 for popular purebreds or designer dogs.